 What are Dental Veneers?

 Veneers are porcelain or composite "shells" that are placed over the front of your teeth to hide any imperfections, such as chipping or discoloration.
 Dental veneers are known as a long-lasting alternative to teeth whitening and can last much longer.
-Call us for a free phone consult to discuss the best option to brighten your smile.
+Call us for a free phone consultation to discuss the best option to brighten your smile.

 Veneers can be removed at any time to replace or repair damaged surfaces.
 However, the installation process involves removing enamel from your teeth.
 So while not technically permanent, installing veneers is usually not reversible.